1979 Indianapolis 500: Illegal wastegate manifolds

 During the month, a second controversy erupted regarding the technical regulations of the turbocharger wastegate.
 The specifications called for wastegate exhaust pipes to be a minimum of 1.470 inches (inside diameter).
-The standard pipe diameter was typically 2 inches.
+The standard pipe diameter was typically 2 or 2½ inches.
 In addition, the pop-off valves affixed to the cars were to be set at 50 inHg of "boost" for qualifying (down from 80 inHg).
 USAC issued a last-minute ruling that in-car adjustments of the boost dial would be banned during time trials.

 A few teams discovered what they considered a "loophole" in the rules.
 They utilized a larger diameter wastegate pipe, but welded a washer inside of it that had a circular opening of exactly 1.470 inches.
 This had the effect of creating back pressure, in hopes of over-riding the pop-off valve, and thus over-boosting the engine, and increasing horsepower.

 On May 19 (the third day of time trials) the cars of Dick Ferguson, Steve Krisiloff, and Tom Bigelow were disqualified and fined $5,000 because they "had altered their wastegate exhaust pipes by the addition of restrictions which significantly affect the air flow."
 USAC charged that the teams had tampered with the wastegate exhaust pipe, thus illegally over-riding the pop-off valve, and potentially over-boosting the engine.
 An appeal was made the next morning, but USAC denied the appeal.
 Furthermore, they released a memo which stated that any cars qualifying on Sunday May 20 must have unrestricted wastegate pipes (no washers were allowed to be welded inside) that are exactly 1.470 inches in diameter or greater.

 The ruling created controversy in the garage area, as a further examination of the rules showed a "gray area" regarding the inlet opening configuration.
 In addition, several complaints surfaced when teams charged USAC with essentially changing the rules in the middle of qualifying – a move which actually affected other already-qualified cars from the first weekend.

 The controversy ultimately led to a fifth day of time trials, held the day before the race.
 Eleven entries that were identified as being denied a fair attempt to qualify were allowed to participate.
 Each car was allowed one attempt, and if they completed their run faster than the slowest car already in the field, they would qualify for the starting grid.
 The ruling allowed for a potential 44-car field on race day.
 Only two cars accomplished the feat, and they were added to the back of the grid for a field of 35 cars.